omjadas/ekzameno/README.md

 For the development workflow, the team has decided to follow a feature branch strategy.

-Each time an addition needs to be made to the code in the master branch, a new branch is to be created with a meaningful name that incorporates the nature of the change and the name and ID of the corresponding issue in Jira, for example:
+Each time an addition needs to be made to the code in the main branch, a new branch is to be created with a meaningful name that incorporates the nature of the change and the name and ID of the corresponding issue in Jira, for example: